nbredikhin/vscode-lualinter/README.md

-# lua-linter README
+# lualinter README

-This is the README for your extension "lua-linter".
+This is the README for your extension "lualinter".
 After writing up a brief description, we recommend including the following sections.

 ## Features